Aquafina-water-bottle/jp-mining-note/docs/docs/index.md

     ![type:video](https://user-images.githubusercontent.com/17107540/192704164-dd075092-58da-4964-9ddf-d89627f60d3c.mp4)

 <br>
 P.S.
-There is a bulb icon at the top if you want to toggle the website between light and dark theme.
+There is a bulb icon at the top if you want to toggle the website between light and dark mode.